mineable3/Penguin-Diner-two/README.md

 - I never implemented `twins`, the name I gave to pairs of customers

 Even with all of those bugs, I've done much better than I thought I could and I'm happy with how well I did

+[Here](https://youtu.be/hnQbWr1whJI) is a video of the program in action.
+The video is unlisted, so you can only access it by this link.